Particular/docs.particular.net/nservicebus/usage/index.md

 - ability to [view the system usage](/servicepulse/usage.md#viewing-usage-summary) at any time
 - ability to optionally [specify if a detected queue should not be included in license pricing](/servicepulse/usage.md#viewing-usage-summary-setting-an-endpoint-type)
 - no requirement to run additional tools - [report is generated from a button click in ServicePulse](/servicepulse/usage.md#generating-a-usage-report)
-- more accurate usage data
+- improved endpoint identification

-## Endpoint throughput counter tool
+## Standalone Endpoint throughput tool

 Customers who are not able to use the latest ServiceControl version can use the [Endpoint throughput counter tool](./../throughput-tool) to measure their system usage.